georgexyz19/inkscapetutorial.org/content/posts/extension7_shape_elements.md

 ## Create New Elements

-The code in the `Hello` extension is the typical way to add new elements to a drawing.
+The code in the `Hello` extension shows the typical way to add new elements to a drawing.
 We create an element object first, set some attributes, and add the element to a containing group or layer.
 The new element will become part of the drawing.